opulo-inc/ohai/docs/lumen/staging-plate/index.md

  		<img src="img/image52.JPG" width="60%"/>

-* Connect the USB cable on bottom-camera-focus-jig (if attached) to a laptop and open a native camera viewing application
+* Connect the USB cable on bottom-camera-focus-jig to a computer and open its native camera viewing application
-	* Use Photobooth if on Mac OSX
+	* Use Photobooth if on Mac OSX or Cheese if on Linux
-	* Use Cheese if on Linux
+	* Confirm that the camera-feed is running in 720p, sometimes it can launch in 360p or 480p
 	* Within the camera viewing application, change the selected camera to `PnP Bottom` to view the camera feed of the bottom-camera

 		!!!
 Warning
 			 If the listed camera is something other than `PnP Bottom`, the device may either be incorrectly programmed or mixed up with a top-camera module.

 			 **Please take this as an opportunity to double-check the device name even if the computer switched to the correct camera feed automatically.**

 * Rotate the camera lens until the live viewport shows the datum board as focused as possible
 	* Before and after lens focusing: